modulus100/text-mining-analysis/README.md

  **initialTextProcessing** - preprocessing function which helps to work with a clean text data

  **main.R** - the main file where the analysis begins

+ **decisionBoundary.R** is intended for decision boundary part, analysis and plot

 ### Used information